 In 2010, Ford completed the full global implementation of an Environmental Operating System (EOS).
 As a counterpart to our Quality Operating System, the EOS provides a standardized, streamlined approach to maintaining compliance with all legal, third-party and Ford internal requirements, including government regulations, ISO 14001 and Ford's own environmental policies and business plan objectives and targets.
 The EOS drives compliance responsibility to the operations level by assigning compliance-related tasks to the appropriate personnel and tracking the completion of those tasks.
-The system also standardizes tracking and reporting systems, which simplifies compliance, reporting and analysis at all levels of the Company.
+The system also standardizes tracking and reporting systems, which simplifies compliance, reporting and analysis at all levels of the company.
 This system allows us to manage an ever-increasing range of external regulations and internal performance objectives more effectively and with fewer resources.
 For example, the average plant has to comply with approximately 90 corporate requirements, 100 to 400 national regulations and 200 plant-specific requirements.
 The EOS consolidates all of these requirements into easy-to-follow tracking and reporting systems organized by recurring tasks, nonrecurring tasks and critical tasks.
 The EOS is fully aligned with the Ford Production System.
+In 2013, we implemented a complementary Energy Management Operating System.

-Ford has moved to a single group ISO 14001 certification for its plants in North America.
+Ford has moved to a single-group ISO 14001 certification for its plants in North America.
 All plants and Ford Customer Service Division facilities in North America share this group certification.
-Likewise, South American plants share a single group certification, as do European plants.
+Likewise, all other regions (South America, Europe, and Asia Pacific Africa) share single-group certifications.
 Group certification saves time and money, with no degradation in plant environmental performance.